peakflames/maxbot/.clinerules/workflows/start-new-task.md

 ## 6. Task Objective Gathering

-1. Use the `ask_followup_question` tool to ask the user: "I have reviewed the Mogzi project documentation and codebase.
+1. Use the `ask_followup_question` tool to ask the user: "I have reviewed the project documentation and codebase.
 I understand the architecture, design patterns, and development practices.
 What is your objective for today's task?"

 2. Wait for the user's response to understand their specific task objective.